 - Performance Improvement Plan: It is commonly utilized when an employee’s performance is below expectation.
 This form summarizes specific sections where the employee is required to enhance and set goals and expectations for refinement.
 This form can also incorporate outcomes for failing to meet these goals.

-- Verbal Warning Form: It is utilized to manuscript a conversation with an employee about a specific performance issue or demeanor.
+- Verbal Warning Form: This is utilized to manuscript a conversation with an employee about a specific performance issue or demeanor.
 This form usually contains a description of the problem, a dialogue of the expectations for advancement, and a timeline for follow-up.

 - Written Warning Form: It is used when a verbal warning has not resulted in the desired outcome.
 This form summarizes the specific problem, the outcomes failing to improve, and the expectation for modification.